Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/README.md

 🔥 These labs are completely FREE!!

-🔥 These labs are meant to give an absolute beginner an entry point into various technologiesl
+🔥 These labs are meant to give an absolute beginner an entry point into various technologies.

 🔥 We have in person one on one traning after 5pm Check us out.